sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ### Iterations

-You can run the collect operation many times (e.g: to compute energy, you need to run it at least twice).
+You can run the collect operation many times (e.g: to compute energy or rate metrics, you need to run it at least twice).

 Use `--iterations` option to define the number of times the collect operation will be executed and `--sleep-iteration` to define the duration in seconds of the pause between two collect operations.